serverfireteam/panel/README.md

-##Installations
+##Installations for laravel 4
 Note: if you face any problem in any of the steps you should report it at [github](https://github.com/serverfireteam/panel/issues/new)
+Note : we are working on laravel 5 version in laravel5 bransh of repo

-1. First you need a laravel 4.2 project ready to use .
+1. First you need a laravel  project ready to use .

 2. Add package to require